Updated on March 4th, 2026 by Felix Martinez

 Business Overview

 Standard Oil dominated the U.S. oil and gas industry in its early days.
-It did this with a laser-like focus on drilling innovation, production growth, and limiting costs to beat its competitors.
+It did this with laser-like focus on drilling innovation, production growth, and cost control to beat its competitors.
 Standard Oil was almost too successful—it grew rapidly that in 1911, it was dissolved by the U.S. Supreme Court on antitrust grounds.

 Standard Oil was broken up into 33 smaller companies, many of which became giants on their own, such as Chevron (CVX).